Money

 What we push to your books

-AR & AP layer (live with the integration)
+AR & AP layer · live today

 The records most QBO/Xero integrations stop at.
 Customers, vendors, invoices, bills, payments, sales tax.

-TuringDock eventPosts to QBO/XeroAccounts touched
+TuringDock eventPosts to QuickBooksAccounts touched

 Customer created/editedCustomer record